 And when you see that you can get paid a 50% commission rate, you’ll understand why so many affiliates push these products.

 They make them a lot of money.

 Which is why you’re here – to figure out how to make money online, right?

-In that case, you’ll enjoy our Free 2-hour web class that explains how to set up your first affiliate website.
+In that case, you’ll enjoy our free training that explains how to set up your first affiliate website.

 We cover all the basics – from niche and keyword research to what it takes to get a site up and running.